 Who pays more for auto insurance, men or women?
 Let's break down car insurance rates by gender.

-For most drivers, male and female car insurance rates are very similar: women pay $1,434 per year versus the $1,427 paid by men, on average.
+For most drivers, male and female car insurance rates are very similar: women pay $740 for a 6-month policy compared to the $735 paid by male drivers, on average.
 For young drivers, however, it's a different story.
 Men under the age of 25 pay an average of 10% more per year for car insurance than do women in the same age bracket.
 We'll explore the reasoning behind this discrepancy and review some easy ways to save when shopping for your next policy.

-Gender aside, young drivers face high car insurance premiums.
+No matter their gender, young drivers pay high car insurance premiums.
 Insurance companies consider young drivers more likely to take risks, drive dangerously, and file claims.
 These tendencies make young drivers more expensive insurance clients.
-As a driver ages, their auto insurance rates typically drop accordingly.
+As drivers age, their auto insurance rates typically drop accordingly.

-The average female teen driver pays 13% less for car insurance than does her male counterpart.
-Auto insurance companies rely on historical data that shows young male drivers get into more accidents, file more claims, and receive more tickets tickets than do young female drivers.
+The average male teen driver pays 13% more for car insurance than a young female driver.
+Again, this reflects the risk exhibited by young male drivers.
 Insurers account for this additional risk by increasing young male drivers' premiums.

-After the age of 25, the difference between men's and women’s car insurance premiums is basically a rounding error.
+After the age of 25, the difference between men's and women’s car insurance premiums amounts to what is essentially just a rounding error.
 On average, women paid approximately 1% more than did men in the same age group in 2017.
-The data insurance companies rely upon show women to pose a slightly greater risk than male drivers.
+The data insurance companies rely upon show women presenting a slightly greater risk than male drivers.

-This data is a nationwide average.
-Hawaii, Massachusetts, and Montana do not use gender as a rating factor for car insurance premiums.
-However, Nevada women still pay nearly 6% more for car insurance than do the state's male drivers.
+The above data is a nationwide average.
+Currently, Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana do not use gender as a rating factor for car insurance premiums.
+However, women in Nevada pay nearly 6% more for car insurance than do the state's male drivers.

 No matter your gender, saving money on car insurance is a must.
 Let’s outline some basic ways to save on your car insurance premiums.